Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: Introduction

 \section{Introduction}

-LLMs are among the largest and most computationally intensive Deep Neural Networks (DNNs).
-The latest GPT4 model is estimated to have trillions of parameters and take months to train~\cite{openai2023gpt4, gpt4params}.
-Conventionally, researchers seek to enhance the performance of distributed DNN training and inference through optimizing parallelization strategies~\cite{flex_flow, alpa, unity, tofu}, sophisticated scheduling~\cite{muri, gandiva, tiresias}, advanced compression~\cite{grad_comp}, and even the reconfiguration of the network topology itself~\cite{sipml, topoopt, zhao2022optimal}.
-Despite these efforts, LLMs still require significant raw computing power.
-The GPT3 model from 2020 already requires 355 GPU-years on Nvidia's V100 GPUs~\cite{gpt3, gpt3time}.
-As Moore's law slows down, the growth rate of LLM size and computation requirement exceeds the advancement of accelerators, making hyper-scale GPU clusters inevitable.
+Large Language Models (LLMs) are among the most complex and computationally intensive Deep Neural Networks (DNNs).
+The GPT3 model from 2020 already requires 355 GPU-years on Nvidia's V100 GPUs~\cite{gpt3, gpt3time}, while the recent GPT4 model is estimated to have trillions of parameters and takes months to train~\cite{openai2023gpt4, gpt4params}.
+As Moore's law slows down, the growth rate of LLM size and computation requirement exceeds the advancement of accelerators, making hyper-scale GPU datacenters inevitable.
 Our conversations with lead machine learning architects in the industry indicate that the next-generation LLMs likely require over 30,000 GPUs of computing power to finish training within a reasonable time.
-At the same time, scaling the cluster to 32,000 GPUs also allows LLM designers to train smaller models like LLaMa-65B~\cite{touvron2023llama} within a day~\cite{meta-ethernet}, expediating future development.

-A GPU-centric cluster typically employs two types of interconnection domains~\cite{dgxh100archdoc}.
-First, a high-bandwidth domain where a few GPUs (e.g., eight for a DGX H100 server) are interconnected with high bandwidth, but short-range communication links like NVLinks~\cite{nvlnvs}.
-We refer to this type of interconnection as the HB domain.
-The second interconnection domain forms a network capable of any-to-any GPU communication using RDMA-capable NICs, connected in a \fattree network architecture.
-The cluster uses the RDMA protocol on this network to benefit from bypassing CPU and OS entirely through GPU-Direct~\cite{mlnxrdmagpu, gpudirect}.
+GPU manufacturers have invested in high-bandwidth platforms, such as NVLink~\cite{nvlnvs} and Infinity Fabric~\cite{mi300x}, to enable efficient multi-GPU training.
+These platforms provide several Tbps of bandwidth within a few GPUs but are not scalable.
+To connect multiple GPU platforms, state-of-the-art approaches rely on traditional lossless network solutions, such as RDMA over converged ethernet (RoCE) or Infiniband.
+In particular, today's GPU clusters employ an architecture called a ``Rail-optimized" network.
+This architecture is derived from the classical \fattree network~\cite{fattree} to provide any-to-any connectivity to \textit{all GPUs} in a training cluster.\looseness=-1